bclover/real-world-functional-programming-book/gitbook/part8/isomorphisms.md

 ## Conclusions

 Isomorphisms are used when you convert data back and forth.
 It happens often in places like Orchestration API's where you have a [back-end for your front-end](https://samnewman.io/patterns/architectural/bff/).
 The Node API will call a SOAP service and translate the XML to JSON.
 If the user does something that we need to update in the back-end, we'll convert the JSON from the front-end application to XML and call the SOAP service again.
 Reading and writing JSON files to disk like in the above save game example is another.
+I've used it at work to update the `proxy` url in `package.json` for [Create React App's proxy feature](https://facebook.github.io/create-react-app/docs/proxying-api-requests-in-development) since we have multiple environments.
 If you're dealing with any relational databases, this pattern [can also help you a lot there](https://enterprisecraftsmanship.com/2016/11/03/oop-fp-and-object-relational-impedance-mismatch/).